Philosothon

 As per previous years, PiCC has expanded the number of ways that a school can qualify for the Australasian Philosothon.
 You will be receiving this invitation if your school qualified at a local event in 2022, or if the inclusion of your school increases the Australasian Philosothon’s overall diversity – be it socio-economic, public rather than private, or by location, be it regional or beyond Australian borders.

-Each breakout room will have 8 students with a teacher from each of the participating schools facilitating the discussion.
-Philosophy academics and pedagogues will judge the inquiries.
-There will be 1st – 3rd places for the overall school winners and each of the year levels.
-The AAP will also award two Most Promising Philosophers.
-Each participating school will send a team consisting of a student from each of the year levels: 8, 9, 10, 11, & 12.
-Two reserves can also be chosen – students can compete up, but not down.
-So, a year 9 can compete at year 9, 10, 11, or 12 levels, but not at year 8.
+Each breakout room had 8 students with a teacher from each of the participating schools facilitating the discussion.
+Philosophy academics and pedagogues judged the inquiries.
+There were 1st – 3rd places for the overall school winners and each of the year levels.
+The AAP also awarded two Most Promising Philosophers.
+Each participating school sent a team consisting of a student from each of the year levels: 8, 9, 10, 11, & 12.

 Special thanks for the support and sponsorship of the AAP and the members of PiCC.
-We look forward to working with you all!
-Feel free email philosothon@aap.org.au if you have any questions.
+Email philosothon@aap.org.au if you have any questions.

 Dr. Kaz Bland